The European Antitrust Review 2015 • Section 4: Country chapters

 The rights of third parties such as (direct or indirect) customers preparing a damages action against members of a cartel for access to the FCO’s file were disputed in a former case.
 At the heart of the dispute was whether leniency applicants can be sure that the FCO will not grant access to their application to damages claimants who could use the information provided by the applicant to prove their case.
 The local court of Bonn referred the question to the European Court of Justice as to whether a provision of national law such as the right of third parties for access to the file was incompatible with Regulation 1/2003.
 In its judgment in Pfleiderer of 14 June 2011, the European Court of Justice held that EU law did not in principle preclude granting damages arising from claimants’ access to leniency applications, but that it was for the member states to define the conditions under which leniency documents can be disclosed, provided that the respective interests in favour of disclosure of the information and in favour of the protection of that information provided voluntarily by the applicant for leniency are properly weighed against each other.
 That weighing exercise can be conducted by the national courts only on a case-by-case basis according to national law and taking into account all the relevant factors of the case.
 However, the Court of Justice gives some guidance as to which interests should be taken into account during such a balancing exercise.
 On the one hand, the Court of Justice acknowledged that leniency programmes are useful tools to uncover competition infringements and that the effectiveness of those programmes could be compromised if documents related to the leniency procedure were disclosed to persons wishing to bring an action for damages.
 On the other hand, the Court recalled its case law in Courage v Crehan and emphasised that it was necessary to ensure that the applicable national rules are not less favourable than those governing similar domestic claims, and that they do not operate in such a way as to make it practically impossible or excessively difficult to obtain such compensation.

-Other than the European Commission, the FCO has not published formal guidelines on the settlement of cartel procedures.
+Contrary to the EU Commission, the FCO has not established formal rules on the settlement of cartel procedures.
 However, an informal practice has evolved in recent years that provides a possibility for entities subject to a cartel investigation to enter into a settlement with the FCO.
-The FCO understands a settlement to be an agreement on the outcome of a cartel procedure.
-It requires from the part of the undertakings concerned a guilty plea.
+The FCO requires from the part of the undertakings concerned a guilty plea if they wish to enter into a settlement agreement.
 In return, the FCO grants an additional deduction of up to 10 per cent when setting the fine in addition to any deductions granted under the leniency notice.
 It should be noted that the Federal Supreme Court has held that a waiver of appeal by the undertakings concerned may never be a part of a settlement agreement.

 According to the FCO, certain principles govern settlement proceedings.
 The most important is a strict equal treatment of all undertakings concerned.
 The undertakings concerned usually waive the right for a complete access to the file and an extensive statement of objections.
 In return, the decision of the FCO contains only a short summary of the relevant facts, which makes it more difficult for third parties to extract from the decision any information that may be relevant for the preparation of a case against the cartel member concerned.
 Settlements are always individual in character.
 Nothing prevents the FCO from settling a case with one undertaking concerned but to end settlement discussions with another.